Last Updated on May 30, 2023

-One of our favorite things to do is to get out and explore our 41 incredible North Carolina State Parks Sites.
+How many state parks in NC?
+There are currently 41 North Carolina State Parks.
 They include 34 established state parks, but also 4 recreation areas and 3 natural areas.

-Regardless of official names and designations, we think each of these spaces offers something unique and interesting.
+We think each space offers something unique and interesting regardless of official names and designations.
 For starters, we’ve found some of North Carolina’s best hiking trails in our parks, as well as great places to get on the water and observatories that you can reach by car.

-Of course, there are some standouts (such as Chimney Rock and Mount Mitchell), but we hope to spotlight our lesser-known parks equally.
+Of course, some standouts (such as Chimney Rock and Mount Mitchell) exist, but we hope to spotlight our lesser-known parks equally.
 No matter what, this guide will show that there’s always one near your corner of this wonderful state.

 Because there are a few dozen to cover, we’ve organized this guide so you could easily find a park nearby.
 So here’s what you’ll find below:

 - 11 Western North Carolina State Parks Sites

 - 13 Central North Carolina State Parks Sites

 - 17 Eastern North Carolina State Parks Sites